The Autism/Nutrition Connection

 Food selectivity or extreme “pickiness”

-Food aversions to textures, appearance, smells, or temperature of foods
+Food aversions to textures, appearance, smells, or temperature

 Avoidance of entire food groups